Hey hey, what's up my friends!

 From the looks of it, I would say this is an area of support:

-Every time, you know, if the price comes into an area of support it forms a price rejection that is a valid trading set up.
+Every time the price comes into an area of support it forms a price rejection that is a valid trading set up.

 On top of it, you know that you are trading together with the long-term trend, which is on the uptrend.